-Have you ever woken up, rushed through your morning, scrolled your phone endlessly, and felt already behind before the day even started?
-You’re not alone.
-Most of us clutter our mornings with unnecessary steps, distractions, and decisions that drain our energy before we even hit “go.”
+Have you ever gotten up in the morning, rushed through all things, started scrolling your phone, and felt behind before the day even began?
+You're not alone.
+Many of us fill our morning rituals with unnecessary actions, distractions, decisions, and energy drains that exhaust us before we start our day.

 Why Mornings Matter for Productivity